ietf-rats-wg/eat/draft-ietf-rats-eat.md

 EAT as defined here is always integrity and authenticity protected through use of CWT or JWT.
 Other token formats using other methods of protection may be defined outside this document.

-This document also defines the Detatched EAT Bundle {{DEB}}, a bundle of some detached Claims-Sets and CWTs or JWTs that provide protection for the detached Claims-Set.
+This document also defines the detatched EAT bundle {{DEB}}, a bundle of some detached Claims-Sets and CWTs or JWTs that provide protection for the detached Claims-Set.

 The following CDDL defines the top-levels of an EAT token as a socket indicating future token formats may be defined.
 Any new format that plugs into this socket MUST be defined in a IETF standards track document.